 This 13-days Gokyo Ri Trek leads you to the delightful Gokyo Valley, considered one of the highest settlements in Nepal, and allows you to really experience authentic Nepali life: first exploring the Sherpa settlement in Namche Bazaar, and later passing through the villages of Dhole, Luza, and Machhermo.

 One of the most unique things about this Everest Gokyo trek, however, is the opportunity you get to experience such diverse landscapes within two weeks.
 From the lush green forests of the lower Khumbu region, the dry and rocky terrain of the Gokyo region, the icy moraines of the Ngozumpa glacier, and ultimately the Gokyo Lakes themselves: comprised of the six crystalline lakes that make up the highest freshwater system in the world.

-Saying goodbye to the stunning lakes, we descend from Gokyo straight down towards the village of Dhole.
-Moving down alongside the Dudh Koshi River, you will walk through pastures and mesmerising flora and fauna, enjoying the vista of the Khumbu Himalayas throughout the journey.
+Saying goodbye to the stunning lakes, we descend from Gokyo straight down toward the village of Dhole.
+Moving down alongside the Dudh Koshi River, you will walk through pastures and mesmerizing flora and fauna, enjoying the vista of the Khumbu Himalayas throughout the journey.
 Then on day 10, we will leave Dhole and head back to Namche Bazaar.
-After exploring the area one last time, we will set off the next day for our final day of trekking and walk through pine and cedar forests to Lulka, for one final night in the mountains.
-Today, as throughout the trek, breakfast, lunch, dinner, and accommodation are all included and organised or you – so relax and enjoy your final moments with the Himalayas.
+After exploring the area one last time, we will set off the next day for our final day of trekking and walking through pine and cedar forests to Lulka, for one final night in the mountains.
+Today, throughout the trek, breakfast, lunch, dinner, and accommodation are all included and organized for you – so relax and enjoy your final moments with the Himalayas.

-Ony our last day you will be taken to the airport for your flight home.
+On our last day, you will be taken to the airport for your flight home.
 With peaks and lakes, glaciers and forests, flora and fauna, monasteries and memories – this truly is a wonderful alternative to the EBC Trek.